 Engelmann, Contributions from the United States National Herbarium 13(9): 309, 1911

-Opuntia cyclodes is a little-studied plant from NM.
-It was originally described as a variety of O. engelmannii; however, the two species are visually distinct and intermediates are not found.
-O. cyclodes is found irregularly over much of eastern NM, and in the El Paso, TX area as well.
-The authors have observed O. cyclodes in rocky, mountainous locations (eg, Villanueva State Park, NM) and in flat, sandy areas (eg, Conchas Lake State Park, NM).
-The type locality is “the upper Pecos” of NM.
-See the original citation.
-O. cyclodes may be hexaploid.
+O. cyclodes was originally described as a variety of O. engelmannii.
+However, the two opuntias are visually distinct and intermediates are not found.
+O. cyclodes is found irregularly over much of eastern New Mexico, and in the El Paso, Texas area as well.
+Original reports placed it as far west as Stein’s Pass (Steins) in southwest New Mexico.
+The authors have observed this Opuntia in rocky, mountainous locations (eg, Villanueva State Park, New Mexico) and in flat, sandy areas (eg, Conchas Lake State Park, New Mexico).
+The type locality is “the upper Pecos” of New Mexico.